The tools we have available to us in sales these days are astounding.

-So with that said, here’s my take on it all after the last 20 years in sales.
+So with that said, here's my take on it all, as Head of Avenue Talent Partners, after the last 20 years in sales.

 These days, I often see the vast amount of technology actually making things more confusing and overwhelming.
 Salespeople are often told that things have changed and that “old school techniques” don’t work anymore.

 I cannot emphasize enough how completely not true and dangerous that statement is.

 Sales have been happening for thousands of years in cultures around the world based on the same set of principles that govern the way human beings interact in a commercial relationship.
 Principles that don’t change.